digitalcube/shifter-headless-plugins/README.md

 We also refer to wordpress.com's [Incompatible Plugins](https://wordpress.com/support/incompatible-plugins/) criteria.

-You can also submit a bug report or additional requests.

-You can efficiently check the status of the plugin updates in the feed below.
+You can subscribe to the feed below to know ahead of time when the plugin is updated.

 - https://github.com/getshifter/headless-plugins/commits/develop/PLUGINS.md.atom
 - https://github.com/getshifter/headless-plugins/commits/master/PLUGINS.md.atom